Loweg/cooking-agriculture/ReadMe.md

 Desserts are sweet treats that are made with a filling and a base.
 The base should be flour, sugar, or (for you cave-dwellers) fungus.
 The filling can be chocolate, fruit, or animal products.
 ### Stew
 A stew pot can be used to very efficiently turn ingredients into meals, like a neolithic nutrient paste dispenser.
 Simply add your ingredients, let it simmer, and help yourself!

+## Fine print
+Some textures are used under the MIT license from RimCuisine2.